gchq/CyberChef-server/README.md

 - `sudo docker build -t mylocalrepo/cyberchef-server .`
 - `sudo docker run -dit --name=cyberchef-server -p 0.0.0.0:3000:3000 mylocalrepo/cyberchef-server`

-Alternatively, docker-compose can be used to build/run an image as follows (once inside of the `Cyberchef-Server` directory after cloning):

-- `sudo docker-compose up -d`

-Or, a prebuilt image can be pulled (from Dockerhub) and run via the following:

-- `sudo docker run -dit --name=cyberchef-server -p 0.0.0.0:3000:3000 wlambert/cyberchef-server`

 ## API overview
 > For full documentation of the API, you can find the swagger page hosted at the root url.
 See [Installing](#Installing) to run the application and browse the docs.